 The third medium-term plan (FY03/13-FY03/15) began the following year.
 We believe the company has also applied plan targets to its business strategy from FY03/16 and beyond (the fourth medium-term plan), i.e., to increase the number of network member pharmacies and grow its own dispensing pharmacies.
 The five key initiatives of the fifth medium-term plan, which started in FY03/19, are as follows.
-We note that OPM has remained in the 1% range in FY03/19 and FY03/20 amid a severe business environment such as NHI medical fee revisions and price negotiations with wholesalers but recovered to the 3% level in FY03/21 owing to growth of the Pharmaceuticals Network business and improved profitability of the Dispensing Pharmacy business.
+We note that OPM has remained in the 1% range in FY03/19 and FY03/20 amid a severe business environment such as NHI medical fee revisions and price negotiations with wholesalers but recovered to the 3% level in FY03/21 owing to growth of the Pharmaceuticals Network business and improved profitability of the Dispensing Pharmacy business (currently, Community Pharmacy business).
+In FY03/22, the operating profit margin rose to 3.6% thanks to a boost in the number of network members and further profitability improvement in the Community Pharmacy business (name changed from Dispensing Pharmacy business).